MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/internet-facing-devices.md

 This query returns the following fields for each internet-facing device with their aggregated evidence in the “AdditionalFields” column.

-- **InternetFacingLastSeen**: The last time the device was identified as internet facing
-- **InternetFacingReason**: Whether the device was detected by an external scan or received an external incoming communication
+- **InternetFacingReason**: Whether the device was detected by an external scan or received incoming communication from the internet
-- **InternetFacingLocalIp**: The local IP address on the device
+- **InternetFacingLocalIp**: The local IP address of the internet facing interface
-- **InternetFacingLocalPort**: The local port on the device
+- **InternetFacingLocalPort**: The local port where internet facing communication was observed
-- **InternetFacingPublicScannedIp**: The external scanned public IP address
+- **InternetFacingPublicScannedIp**: The public IP address that was externally scanned
-- **InternetFacingPublicScannedPort**: The external scanned public port
+- **InternetFacingPublicScannedPort**: The internet facing port that was externally scanned
-- **InternetFacingTransportProtocol**: The connection transport protocol used
+- **InternetFacingTransportProtocol**: The transport protocol used (TCP/UDP)

 ### Get information on inbounds connections